matschie1/MQTTDevice/README.md

 ### EventManager:
 Configured are 4 event queues: system, sensors, actors and induction.
 For example everything regarding the system will be thrown into the system queue, telling the eventmanager to proccess them by FIFO.

 * SYS_UPDATE  0		-> System update events should be queued with no delay (every loop).
-Recommended: 0
+Recommended: values between 0-1000(0-1sec)
 * SEN_UPDATE  5000	-> Sensor data read should be queued approx. every 5s.
 Recommended: values between 2000-5000 (2-5sec)
 * ACT_UPDATE  10000	-> Actor data read/write should be queued approx. every 10s.
 Recommended: values between 2000-10000 (2-10sec)
 * IND_UPDATE  10000	-> Induction data read/write should be queued approx. every 10s.
 Recommended: values between 2000-10000 (2-10sec)